froala/aurelia-froala-editor/README.md

 5. [License](#license)

 #### Note
->To use third-party plugins (i.e font-awesome,spell-checker,embedly and advanced image-edit) please use Aurelia with Webpack.
+>To use third-party plugins (i.e font-awesome,spell-checker,embedly and advanced image-edit) please use Aurelia with Webpack

 ## Installation instructions